eawag-rdm/researchdata_archiving_guide/eaw_research_data_publishing_guide.md

-These recommendations might not be workable in full if you used proprietary third party software, libraries, languages or toolchains.
-Aim at using exclusively open source software for scientific work, since proprietary tools diminish the credibility, reproducibility and long-term value of your research.
+These recommendations might not be workable in full if you used proprietary third party software, libraries, languages or tool-chains. <mark>Aim at using exclusively open source software for scientific work</mark>, since proprietary tools diminish the credibility, reproducibility and long-term value of your research.

 ### Ancillary information